wilmawixtrom/we1-project-wilmawixtrom/bug-list.md

 6. Problem: Weird size on LillyNailspic
 7. Problem: Nav will probably not work on every screen size.
 8. Problem: The content in one article is not in the middle anymore.
 Solved: I took away the size of the div-elements with the headers and changed it to 100% and made the div a flex-container and put wrap on it. '
-Problem: The text in the article is in the middle but not the botton.
+9. Problem: The text in the article is in the middle but not the botton.
 Solved: Tried to set the .botton to flex and justifycontent to center.
 Didn't work.
+10. Problem: I wanted the text on page 2 to be in a column but then the text under my "Eftervård" also came in a column and I wanted them to be in a row.
+Solved: Tried different comination to make boxes and put flex on them.
+I separated the articles into smaller boxes but it didn't work.
+Then I realised I needed a bigger box around the articles and made the whole box a container and changed the direction to row.